dodecaphonic/fixturizer/README.md

         public IList<TodoItem> Items { get; set; }
     }

-Your fixture file would look something like this:
+Your fixture's property must point to a JSON array containing objects matching the nested type.
+For our _TodoItem_s, it would look something like this:

     [
       {